-DATE OF ADOPTION HEARING:
+DATE OF ADOPTION HEARING: October 23, 2003

-- A. BOARD REVIEW:
+A. BOARD REVIEW: The proposed comprehensive plan amendment was reviewed as part of the October 23, 2003 consent agenda.
+There were no comments or questions specific to this case.

-- B. BOARD ACTION AND FINDINGS OF FACT SUMMARY:
+B. BOARD ACTION AND FINDINGS OF FACT SUMMARY:

-- 1. BOARD ACTION:

-- 2. BASIS AND RECOMMENDED FINDINGS OF FACT:

-C. VOTE:
+- 1. BOARD ACTION: The Board voted unanimously to adopt the amendment on a motion by Commissioner Albion and a second by Commissioner Janes. - 2.
+BASIS AND RECOMMENDED FINDINGS OF FACT: The Board accepted the findings of fact as advanced by staff. - C. VOTE:

-JOHN ALBION
+JOHN ALBION AYE

-ANDREW COY
+ANDREW COY ABSENT

-BOB JANES
+BOB JANES AYE

-RAY JUDAH
+RAY JUDAH AYE

-DOUG ST. CERNY
+DOUG ST. CERNY AYE